hmslima/sambahsacompletegrammar/sambahsa.md

     encompass several similar sounds of IPA, thus there wont unnecessary effort to people of diverse backgrounds pronounce sambahsa words.
-    For example: {r} refers, preferably, the sounds /ʀ/ and /r/, but it also can refers to the sound /ɾ/, which occurs in th american english.
+    For example: {r} refers, preferably, the sounds /ʀ/ and /r/, but it also can refers to the sound /ɾ/, which occurs in the american english.

 Before we go on, some observations: